gubbas/scimont-2019-challenge/README.md

-# Science Montgory 2019 - Aditi and Om  Architecture: Image Moderation Chatbot
+# Science Montgomery 2019 - Aditi and Om  Architecture: Real time sentiment analysis of twitter feed to under stand emotional state

 This project is meant to process the tweets in real time for sentiment analysis